 Here's what to expect on your tour:

-• Pickup - Arrive early for your assigned pickup time.
+• Pickup - Pickup time is departure time!
+Arrive 20 minutes early for your assigned pickup time.
 Depending on where you're staying, there may be a few more pickups before you head into the park.

 • Guide - Tours are narrated by experienced naturalist driver-guides, many of whom have worked in the park for years.
 They'll narrate over a loudspeaker system so that all guests can hear.
 Keep your eyes peeled for grizzlies, moose, caribou, Dall sheep, foxes, and maybe even wolves as you go, and be sure to call out any animals you spot.

-• Accessibility - Tours are ADA accessible but accommodations must be requested in advance.
-Visitors who can walk up and down bus stairs may use courtesy wheelchairs at all stops in the park to avoid bringing their own wheelchair or needing a bus with an ADA lift.
+• Accessibility - Wheelchair accessible buses are available but must be requested in advance.
+Visitors who can walk up and down bus stairs but need assistance walking longer distances may use courtesy wheelchairs at all stops in the park.

 • Snacks and Drinks - On the Denali Natural History Tour, only water is provided.
 Guests on the Tundra Wilderness Tour receive a snack box that usually includes a beef stick, chips, cookies, trail mix, and a small bottle of water.
 There are no concessions or water fountains available in the park, so be sure to bring any other snack or water that you think you may want.